-Teenager dies, another critically wounded in Sweden shooting
+Shooting in Sweden kills 1 teen, leaves another wounded

 Police couldn’t say yet if the two incidents were linked.

-Sweden’s third largest city Malmo has seen several explosions and shootings in the past few years in cases linked mainly to organized crime and feuding gangs.
+Malmo, Sweden’s third-largest city, has seen several explosions and shootings in the past few years in cases linked mainly to organized crime and feuding gangs.